gbdev/pandocs/content/Video_Display.md

 Specifies the sprites horizontal position on the screen (minus 8).
-An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering - a better way to hide a sprite is to set its Y-coordinate off-screen.
+An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still counts towards the ten sprites limit per scan line - a better way to hide a sprite is to set its Y-coordinate off-screen.

 ### Byte2 - Tile/Pattern Number